riatzukiza/riatzukiza.github.io/kanban/board.md

 ## Tasks

+- github readme
+  - The readme can be generated from this kanban through simple concatonation.
+- simulation backend

 # In Progress (2)

 Tasks that are currently being worked on.

 ## Tasks

 - documentation
+  - Documenting a little bit at a time, especially when we find outselves having to look at older code to use or change it for use with new features.

 # In Review (2)